TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Subscribe to API Key (Connect API Key)
-- Connect the requested API Key list to the stage of your usage plan.
+- Connects the requested API Key list to the stage of your usage plan.
 - Only the connected API Key will succeed in API Key authentication, and the usage limit of the usage plan will be applied.
 - API Keys connected to the same stage in different usage plans cannot be connected.